awslabs/kubernetes-iteration-toolkit/operator/docs/DEVELOPER_GUIDE.md

 ## Deploy

-Ko will build the Docker image and push the image to the container repo created in ECR in the last step.
-Once the image is published, Ko will `kubectl apply` KIT YAML in `config` directory.
-This will install KIT to the cluster listed in `kubectl config current-context`
+Makefile call `Ko` and `Ko` will build the Docker image and push the image to the container repo created in ECR in the last step.
+Once the image is published, Ko will `kubectl apply` KIT YAML(s) in `config` directory.
+This will install KIT operator and the required configs to the cluster listed in `kubectl config current-context`

 ```bash
 make deploy CONTAINER_IMAGE_REGISTRY=$CONTAINER_IMAGE_REGISTRY